stoilovkr/CreditCardPaymentSystem/README.md

 https://docs.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide

 On docker-compose startup, the api and the processor are waiting on rabbitmq to be fully active before they start.
 This can take significant delay on startup.
+After everything is fully started, the api is listening for https requests on https://localhost:5001/.
+Use /swagger for OpenApi interface.